RazorSiM/vue-starter/README.md

 # Vue 3 Starter

-This is my take on a Vite + Vue 3 template.
-If you want to try it:
+This is my take on a Vite + Vue 3 template, [deployed here](https://vue-starter-razorsim.vercel.app/).
+If you want to spin it locally:

 ```sh
 degit RazorSiM/vue-starter